Poza Rica: Main Attractions

 Poza Rica is close to the Costa Esmeralda, the northern beaches of Veracruz, such as Tecolutla, Tuxpan, Cazones and Playa Esmeralda.

 The UNESCO World Heritage Site of El Tajin is 15 km away.

 The downtown area presents shopping opportunities.

 It has a high viewing point called "El cerro del abuelo" where it's possible to see the whole city and its "quemadores", big petroleum burners which were used to light the city in the early years.
 A few of them remain.

 The annual "Desfile del 18 de marzo" (March 18 Parade, "Petroleum Day") commemorates Mexican oil expropriation and has two parades, one in the morning and one in the afternoon.
 The city's populace is predominantly young.
 Though there are few expatriates, a few English-language schools employ teachers for locals and PEMEX employees.

 Economy

 Recently the city has experienced a revival in economic activity, driven by investments in oil production by the parastatal PEMEX company.
 The economy is driven by trade, the petroleum industry, fashion, and tourism.
 This has brought a boom in trade, which together with its strategic location and concentration of services, causes a daily flow of residents from other towns, municipalities and nearby cities like Papantla, Gutiérrez Zamora, Tecolutla, Martínez de la Torre and Tihuatlán in the state of Veracruz.
 This extends its area of influence of the neighboring towns and villages State of Puebla that converge to it for various reasons, among which are health, employment, education or shopping, as it is located in the major centers of supply, trade and services.

-The city of Poza Rica has three malls: Plaza Gran Patio Poza Rica, which contains the stores Suburbia, Walmart, VIPs, MM cinemas, Cinemex, Burger King, Solo Tennis, Playground, Casino, The Home Depot, Office Depot, Peter Piper Pizza, Church's Chicken, and Pizza Hut, among others; Crystal Square contains Chedraui and Liverpool; Poza Rica Square contains Soriana supermarket, Cinebox, Cinemex, Toy, KFC (Kentucky Fried Chicken), Exa Fm radio, and Burger King.
+The city of Poza Rica has three malls: Plaza Gran Patio Poza Rica, Crystal Square and Poza Rica Square.